kubernetes/website/content/en/docs/setup/production-environment/tools/kops.md

 #### Installation

-Download kops from the [releases page](https://github.com/kubernetes/kops/releases) (it is also easy to build from source):
+Download kops from the [releases page](https://github.com/kubernetes/kops/releases) (it is also convenient to build from source):

 {{< tabs name="kops_installation" >}}
 {{% tab name="macOS" %}}